SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

                 - '.dvc/**'
             ```

-    4. The next step is to implement steps in our workflow that does something when data changes.
+    4. The next step is to implement steps in our workflow that do something when data changes.
 This is the reason
         why we created the `dataset_statistics` function.
 Implement a workflow that:

-        1. Checks out the code
+        1. Check-out the code
         2. Setups Python
         3. Installs dependencies
+        4. Downloads the data
-        4. Runs the `dataset_statistics` function
+        5. Runs the `dataset_statistics` function on the data

         ??? success "Solution"

+            This solution assumes that data is stored in GCP bucket and that the credentials are stored in a secret
+            called `GCP_SA_KEY`.
+If this is not the case for you, you need to adjust the workflow accordingly with
+            the correct way to pull the data.

             ```yaml
             jobs:
-              dataset_statistics:
+              run_data_checker:
                 runs-on: ubuntu-latest
                 steps:
                 - name: Checkout code
-                  uses: actions/checkout@v4
+                  uses: actions/checkout@v2

                 - name: Set up Python
                   uses: actions/setup-python@v5